MohamedAbdallah76/Designing-intelligent-agents-module_Experiments/README.md

 Chatbot: Simple experimental chatbot with knowledge memory

-Text Enhancement: Programe that take texts and attempts to make it more descriptive by extractig adjectives and adding apopropriate figures of speach.
+Text Enhancement: Program that takes text and attempts to make it more descriptive by extractig adjectives and adding apopropriate figures of speach.